ibm-cloud-docs/ContinuousDelivery/cd_about.md

 Your company's {{site.data.keyword.cloud_notm}} Dedicated environment might not contain the same toolchain templates as the {{site.data.keyword.cloud_notm}} Public site.
 Toolchain templates that are available on both {{site.data.keyword.cloud_notm}} Public and {{site.data.keyword.cloud_notm}} Dedicated might contain a different set of tool integrations on {{site.data.keyword.cloud_notm}} Dedicated.
 {: note}

 Some toolchain templates include tool integrations that are part of the {{site.data.keyword.contdelivery_short}} service.
-If an instance of that service isn't already in your resource group or organization, when you click **Create** to create the toolchain, the service is automatically added with the selected free Lite plan.
+If an instance of that service isn't already in your resource group, when you click **Create** to create the toolchain, the service is automatically added with the selected free Lite plan.
 For more information and terms, see the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/services/continuous-delivery/){: external}.

 The "Develop and test microservices on Cloud Foundry" toolchain deploys an app with catalog and orders APIs that are backed by a Cloudant store.
 As part of deploying the app, a no-cost Cloudant service instance is created.
 For more information and terms, see the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/services/cloudant-nosql-db/){: external}.